Transportation Economic Trends

 (3) Household transportation services: ownership and operation of motor vehicles by households.
 Here, BTS calculates the contribution of household transportation as the depreciation associated with households owning a motor vehicle.

 Households contribute the largest amount to GDP followed by truck transportation, with for-hire and in-house truck transportation contributing a nearly equal dollar value.
 Other for-hire transportation contributes the third largest to GDP.

 Other for-hire transportation includes: pipeline, transit and ground passenger transportation; sightseeing transportation and transportation support; courier and messenger services; and warehousing and storage.

 Not adjusted for inflation, the dollar contribution of for-hire transportation increased from 2012 to the most recent date for which data are available.
 As a share of GDP, the contribution of each for-hire mode remains stable over time.

-Contribution of For-Hire Transportation to State Gross Domestic Product (GDP)
+Contribution of For-Hire Transportation to State GDP

 The contribution of for-hire transportation to national and state GDP varies by state.
 States with larger total GDPs, such as California, for-hire transportation contributes more to national GDP even though for-hire transportation may account for a small portion of state GDP.
 States with major transportation hubs, such as Nebraska, for-hire transportation contributes to a large portion of the state’s GDP.